 - Ability to work effectively with a diverse group of team members, students, and parents

 - Desire to learn about all aspects of the college life, from academic studies to policy and procedures

 - Demonstrated record of flexibility, responsibility, and willingness to assist others.

-Student Council members are selected based on their performance as an Orientation Leader (OL) in New Student Orientation.
+Student Council members are selected based on their performance as a Chimera Leader during Welcome Week.